 You might be confused with some of these measure words, since some don’t indicate specific amounts, like a pack or group.
 Although they’re nonspecific in terms of the total number, these special classifiers can still be “modified” by a grammatical number (e.g. one group of students, five groups of students, etc.).
 It’s important that you understand this now before moving on to the ambiguous plurals.

 If this all seems a bit overwhelming, FluentU is a practical but fun tool to start learning these measure words in context.
-FluentU provides real-world Chinese videos, like movie trailers, music videos, news shows and more, that’ve been supercharged with vocabulary building tools.
-You can click any word in the interactive captions for an in-context definition and native pronunciation.
-You’ll also see other videos that have the word, so you can understand how it’s used in different contexts.
+FluentU provides real-world Chinese videos, like movie trailers, music videos, news shows and more, that’ve been supercharged with vocabulary-building tools.

 2. Using Ambiguous Plurals